jaysmartinez/practice_rails/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+This was a practice rails assignment to get more familiar with the framework

+* Its a simple blog

+* Can create, delete, and edits the content

+* Has a login feature

+* id: 'dhh' password: 'secret'